kvvloten/samba_integrations/openvpn_privacyidea/README.md

 'Create a python2 venv' and 'Install and configure privacyidea_pam' can be skipped here when they are already setup.

 Assumptions:
-- A X509 certificate and a key file suitable for openvpn are available
+- A X509 (server-) certificate and a key file suitable for openvpn are available
 - A X509 ca.crt file is available
 - Samba-AD has a (nested-) group 'PERMISSION-GROUP' that contains users with permission to use OpenVPN